Estuary

 streaming sql - Update Lambda in flow yaml

-To see a preview, run the following flowctl command on the Terminal tab in GitPod:
+To see a preview, run the following flowctl command in a Terminal:

 plaintext